lexcao/lexcao.github.io/_posts/2019-10-29-jekyll-hugo-hexo.md

 1. Huge number of free themes and plugins;
 2. There are many tutorial for the beginners;
-3. Deploy on Github Pages without any skills.
+3. Deploy on GitHub Pages without any skills.

 ## What I dislike

-1. It is not supported by Github Pages to many plugins;
+1. It is not supported by GitHub Pages to many plugins;
 2. I18n is not supported.